 DGUV Information 201-056

-Introduction to DGUV Information 201-056: Safety Guidelines for Work at Height
+Introduction to DGUV Information 201-056: Safety Guidelines for Working at Heights

-DGUV Information 201-056 provides comprehensive regulations for German Social Accident Insurance (DGUV) that was developed specifically for work at elevated workplaces.
+DGUV Information 201-056 provides comprehensive regulations for the German Statutory Accident Insurance (DGUV) that was developed specifically for work at heights.
 It is primarily intended for employers and employees working in sectors such as construction, maintenance, roofing, or industrial facilities.
 This guideline aims to prevent accidents caused by falls, which are one of the most common causes of accidents when working at heights.
-In doing so, DGUV Information 201-056 provides practical guidance and specific measures that ensure both the protection of employees and compliance with legal regulations.
+DGUV Information 201-056 provides practical guidance and specific measures that ensure both the protection of employees and compliance with legal requirements.

 What is DGUV Information 201-056?